VictorMorenoJimenez/IV/README.md

 ## Milestone 5

 We are going to deploy our Dockerized app with a single container to Azure.
 First we are going to create the app and then build the pipelines in order to reload the container everytime a push is done on github.
-Learn how to do it [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/dockerciazure.md)
+Learn how to do it [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/dockerciazure.md).

+Also we have a script to deploy mongo and node_app Docker containers on Azure VM with a script.
+Just customize some variables and that's it!
+Learn how [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/azureVMdeploy.md).
+The deploy script is [this one](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/azureVMdeploy.md)

-Also we have the Heroku version with Docker, you can check how to deploy it [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/herokudeploy.md).
+Also we have the Heroku version with Docker, you can check how to deploy it [here](https://github.com/VictorMorenoJimenez/IV/blob/master/deployDockerFull.sh).

 ## Milestone 5 deploy url